Temple Summer in Italy

 Admissions Timeline

-• Once you submit your application, you should expect a decision within two (2) weeks.
+• Once you submit your application, you should expect a decision within two (2) weeks of the application deadline.

 "Through my blog, I hope to give prospective students insight into a small and unique study abroad program that explores Italian culture and history outside of the classroom by being literally immersed in Italian soil."